wmedrano/wmedrano.dev/content/posts/literate-programming.md

 to remake my Emacs configuration!
 Conveniently, it turns out that Org Mode is one of the supported ways of writing an Emacs configuration.
 Writing in Org Mode is also often considered a form of literate programming.

+## What is Emacs and Org Mode? {#what-is-emacs-and-org-mode}

+Emacs is a (very old) text editor that is highly customizable.
+The configuration is one of the main appeals of Emacs.
+It is configured using Emacs Lisp.
+Pretty much everything in Emacs is extensible.
+The documentation (and built in editor documentation) for Emacs is also fantastic.
+Don't know what a key will do, type `C-h k <key that you want to know>` and Emacs will open up a help window with the function that the key will run and where that function is defined.
+Need to know what a function does, type `C-h f <function>` to open up its documentation with a link to its source code.
+Although this means Emacs is very powerful, that really isn't the draw for me.
+As a Software Engineer, I much prefer writing code as opposed to writing a config.
+This is why I have spent countless hours configuring Emacs as opposed to the bare minimum configuring VSCode.
+Emacs also has a large community of developers that have created several packages.
+My main source for discovering these is [Melpa](https://melpa.org/#/).

+Org Mode is a note-taking and list management system.
+Superficially, it is similar to Markdown but predates it by about a year (2003 vs 2004).
+I am just now beginning to look into Org Mode to organize my life, but I plan to incorporate it into most aspects of my note taking and task tracking.

 ## What Is Literate Programming? {#what-is-literate-programming}